en4343/CRSF-Tracker/README.md

 Troubleshooting Tip: If the IDE output window says "Connecting..." and dots start appearing, press and hold the physical BOOT button on your ESP32 board for 1-2 seconds to force it into flashing mode!

+🛠️ Troubleshooting
-📺 Troubleshooting: Is your OLED screen black?
+📺 Is your OLED screen black?
 If your code compiled and flashed successfully, but your OLED screen remains completely black, you likely have a screen with an alternate I2C address.

 Open AntTrack.ino in the Arduino IDE.